telerik/reporting-docs/designing-reports/report-structure/chart-(obsolete).md

 > The Chart item is now superseded by the more advanced [Graph]({%slug telerikreporting/designing-reports/report-structure/graph/overview%}) item.
 The Graph item is most often used for building powerful OLAP/Pivot charts.
-The Chart item is not supported in .NET Core projects and in projects deployed on Azure.
+The Chart item is not supported in.NET Core projects and in projects deployed on Azure.

 The Chart report item is used to display a chart on a report.
 It is business-oriented item with a           focus on development productivity and ease-of-use.
 It allows you to rapidly build appealing charts           that represent data in a people-friendly manner.